inasafe/inasafe-doc/docs/source/training/socialisation/run-basic-inasafe.rst

 to do to prepare for the event.

-**Notes:** explains the total people in the map canvas, the threshold of water depth that requires evacuation and th source of the minimum needs assessment.
+**Notes:** explains the total people in the map canvas, the threshold of water depth that requires evacuation and the source of the minimum needs assessment.

 **Detailed gender and age report:** Statistical breakdown of the number of females, and added minimum needs for women hygiene and pregnant women.
 As well as statistical